parides55/patient-readmission/README.md

 * Hypothesis 3:

-Patients with multiple comorbidities (diagnosed with multiple conditions) have a higher probability of readmission.
-This hypothesis is based on the idea that patients with multiple health issues are more challenging to manage and therefore more likely to experience complications leading to readmission.
+Patients who had a change in their diabetes medication during their hospital stay are more likely to be readmitted.
+This hypothesis suggests that changes in diabetes management might lead to instability in blood sugar control, increasing the likelihood of readmission.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks